 - Lower the heat a bit and add in the sun-dried tomatoes and garlic and sauté for 1 minute.

-- Add in the half n half, chicken stock (or pasta water) to the skillet and bring to a low simmer for 4-5 minutes or until sauce is thickened.
+- Add in the half n half, chicken stock (or pasta water), and red pepper flakes to the skillet and bring to a low simmer for 4-5 minutes or until sauce is thickened.
 Turn off the heat and add in the mozzarella and parmesan cheese and whisk until melted.

 - Fold in the cooked pasta fresh basil and shrimp.